Chipperfield Parish Council

 The Parish Council was formed in 1958 by being separated from the administrative parish of King’s Langley.
 There are eight elected councillors who employ a part-time Clerk, a Village Warden and Woodland Ranger.

-The Parish Council aims to represent the interests of the village in all the many facets of its welfare at both local and central government levels.
-For example, it is involved in:
+The Parish Council aims to represent the interests of the village in all the many facets of its welfare at both local and central government levels. visit www.chipperfieldparishcouncil.gov.uk for more information.

 I agree with Moreen.
 It is now July and the grass is even higher.
 I have been told people let their dogs poo in the long grass and do not pick it up and children run through it on their way home from school.
 It does not look very appealing at all.
 The bench is still the same, how long has it been, a year since it was damaged?
 The path that runs from said spot down to Nunfield is also as overgrown with the stinging nettles up to an adults shoulder in places.
 Also not very good for all the children and mums on the school run.
 I can see why some still use their cars for a 5 minute trip if they have to run the gaunlet of overgrown grass, nettles and dog poop.